Attempting to walk on paths alongside busy roads can be made treacherous by drivers who put

 Does the public understand pavement parking rules?

-A survey by YouGov found there was confusion around the laws on pavement parking, with this likely making the problem worse if drivers and pedestrians lack the knowledge required to prevent or report illegal pavement parking.
+A survey by YouGov found there was confusion around the laws on pavement parking, with this likely making

 A YouGov survey found: